-- 48. In the relevant period, each of the Minister for Health and the Secretary of DHHS breached the duty of care by: - (a) failing to ask DHHS whether it had obtained and/or whether it had, as necessary, implemented IPC advice; and - (b) failing to procure that DHHS obtain and/or implement IPC advice in respect of Rydges and Stamford Plaza.
+- 48. In the relevant period, each of the Minister for Health and the Secretary of DHHS breached the duty of care by: - (a) failing to ask DHHS whether it had obtained IPC advice and/or whether it had, as necessary, implemented caused that IPC advice to be implemented; and - (b) failing to procure direct that DHHS to obtain and/or to cause to be implemented IPC advice in respect of Rydges and Stamford Plaza.

-As pleaded at paragraph 134(c) below, had either of the Minister for Health and the Secretary of DHHS procured that DHHS obtain and implement IPC advice in respect of Rydges and Stamford Plaza, DHHS would have implemented the IPC measures pleaded in paragraph 27 at those hotels.
-As to the ways in which DHHS could have implemented those measures, the plaintiff refers to the particulars to paragraph 40 above.
+As pleaded at paragraph 134(ed) below, had either of the Minister for Health and the Secretary of DHHS procured directed that DHHS obtain and cause to be implemented IPC advice in respect of Rydges and Stamford Plaza, DHHS would have implemented the IPC measures of the kind pleaded in paragraph 27 would have been implemented at those hotels.
+As to the ways in which DHHS could have implemented caused those measures to be implemented, the plaintiff refers to the particulars to paragraph 40 above.